dewall3/nice_warm_coffee/README.md

 ## Challenges and Lessons Learned

 One of the biggest challenges encountered was heat generation.
 When most of the budget goes to expensive sensors and a MyRio, sometimes corners have to be cut.
-In this case, the heat element was a very inexpensive 17W "Candle Warmer".
+In this case, the heating element was a very inexpensive 17W "Candle Warmer".
 This proved to be quite ineffective at warming up the coffee.
 It does a decent job at maintaining a temperature, but raising the temperature takes an absurd amount of time.
-In the demonstration video above, the temperature goes from approximately 95° F to 105° F. The video's speed is increased significantly.
+In the demonstration video above, the temperature goes from approximately 95° F to 105° F. The video's speed has been increased significantly.
 The original recording was over an hour long!
 Because of this, the warmer only does anything useful at 100% power, so one of the original "optional" goals in the requirements above had to be abandoned.
 There was simply no feasible way to create a smart feedback adjustment with this particular heat source.

 Another optional goal that had to be abandoned was the self-deployment of the MyRio.
 Combining deployment with the WiFi and WebVI interface ended up being a bit beyond the scope of our capabilities.

 Finally, we noticed that the IR camera had temperature readings that sometimes seemed off.
-Since the sensor is measuring the surface temperature (at the interface between liquid and air), the direct measurement is likely not a good representation of mean liquid temperature.
-There was not time to address this, but a future upgrade could include a temperature correction of some kind determined by comparing IR surface temperature data to temperature data collected by a submerged sensor.
+Since the sensor is measuring the surface temperature (at the interface between liquid and air), the direct measurement is likely not a good representation of the mean liquid temperature.
+There was no time to address this, but a future upgrade could include a temperature correction of some kind determined by comparing IR surface temperature data to temperature data collected by a submerged sensor.

 Despite these minor setbacks, we feel that our device was able to perform admirably.
 The web-based control aspect also worked far better than we could have hoped.
-We learned how to successfully build and deploy an HTML package, transmit data back and forth in LabView through a webserver, and set up the MyRio for wireless operation.
+We learned how to successfully build and deploy an HTML package, transmit data back and forth in LabView through a web server, and set up the MyRio for wireless operation.